Superghost (game): Strategy

-Lexicant requires a strong vocabulary, but that alone is not generally enough to truly master the game.
+Superghost requires a strong vocabulary, but that alone is not generally enough to truly master the game.
 Familiarity with commonly used suffixes, prefixes, and Pluralization is a must, as these can be used to extend word-stems into larger and larger formations before a word must finally be created.
 But simply extending the length of a word won't guarantee a win.
 A player must also employ simple strategies to ensure that the final word contains the proper number of letters required for them to win: an even number if they made the first move, or an odd number if they played the second move.

 Example games

 Two example games could be played as follows:

 In Example 1, it can be noted that the phrase "AT" does not end the game; this is because words only become valid once they are at least three letters long.